 The fungus causes leaves to stick together, sometimes making the fungal strands reasonably visible.

 If left untreated, the Rhizoctonia fungus takes over, especially during propagation.
-The plant wilts turn dark brown and eventually dies.
+The plant wilts, turn dark brown, and eventually die.

 To prevent this, keep your Epipremnum Pinnatum plant well away from infected plants or other sources.